Origins of the digital cadastre

 Some additional errors were also introduced by the digitisation process.
 As new survey data was submitted, improvements were made to the positional accuracy of the DCDB parcels.

-Landonline was developed by LINZ to manage New Zealand’s survey and titles systems.
+Landonline was developed to manage New Zealand’s survey and titles systems.
 Between 2000 and 2002, spatial data from the DCDB was progressively added to Landonline.

 The Survey Conversion Project

-The positional accuracy of the DCDB data was not good enough to enable many of the benefits of Landonline to be realised.
+The positional accuracy of the DCDB data was not good enough for all the benefits of Landonline to be realised.
 The Survey Conversion Project entered parcel dimensions (bearings and distances) into Landonline to improve the accuracy of the digital cadastre.

 About 70% of parcels in New Zealand, mainly located in urban and intensive rural areas, were targeted by the project.
 The accuracy of about 30% of the cadastre, predominantly in rural areas, is largely unchanged from the original cadastral record maps.